ronancpl/HeavenMS/docs/feature_list.md

 * Enhanced auto-pot system: pet uses as many potions as necessary to reach the desired threshold.
 * Enhanced buff system: smartly checks for the best available buff effects to be active on the player.
 * Enhanced AP auto-assigner: exactly matches AP with the needed for the player's current level, surplus assigned to the primary attribute.
-* Enhanced inventory check: free slots on inventory smartly fetched on demand.
+* Enhanced inventory check: free slots on inventory smartly fetched on-demand.
 * Enhanced auto-loot handler: optimized the brute-force checks for some cash items on the player equipped inventory at every requisition.
 * Added players-appointed bestsellers item ranking system for Owl of Minerva and Cash Shop.
 * Tweaked pet/mount hunger: calculations for fullness/tiredness takes active time of the subject into account.